-Wayne State University also allocates significant resources to a number of exemplary research institutes and centers, including:
+Wayne State University also allocates significant resources to a number of exemplary research institutes and centers.
+The following are centers and institutes that fall under the Division of Research:

 • The Institute of Gerontology is dedicated to research in social and behavioral sciences and cognitive neuroscience on issues of aging and urban health.
 The institute prepares tomorrow's leaders in aging research, and connects with health care providers, seniors and their families to disseminate current knowledge and best practices in gerontology.
+The Merrill Palmer Skillman Institute works to improve the development, health, and well-being of infants, children, youth, and their families across the lifespan, through research, education, and outreach.
+The institute conducts research focusing on urban populations at increased risk due to community, environmental, biomedical, psychosocial, and other challenges.

-- The Merrill Palmer Skillman Institute works to improve the development, health, and well-being of infants, children, youth, and their families across the lifespan, through research, education, and outreach.
-The institute conducts research focusing on urban populations at increased risk due to community, environmental, biomedical, psychosocial, and other challenges. - The Institute of Environmental Health Sciences is a core of research scientists who use state-of-the-art technologies to identify the central mechanisms that lead to environmentally-linked disease.
-The institute aims to benefit human health through the prevention or early detection of environmentally-induced disease. - The Center for Automotive Research prepares students to solve practical problems in many engineering disciplines.
-The center focuses on projects with demonstrated potential benefit to Michigan's economy, including alternate and renewable fuels, biofuels and emission controls. - The Bioengineering Center promotes the discovery, design, and development of technologies as well as education in the understanding, mitigation, and prevention of impact-associated injuries. - The Center for Molecular Medicine and Genetics focuses on increasing the understanding, diagnosis, treatment, and prevention of disease.
-The center's activities range from basic research to clinical genetics to translation from the lab to the bedside. - The Center for Health Research advances nursing knowledge and improves the urban community's health through research.
+- The Institute of Environmental Health Sciences is a core of research scientists who use state-of-the-art technologies to identify the central mechanisms that lead to environmentally-linked disease.
+The institute aims to benefit human health through the prevention or early detection of environmentally-induced disease.
+The institute is home to the Center for Urban Responses to Environmental Stressors (CURES), an NIH-funded center where researchers and community partners work together to understand how human complex exposures to chemical and non-chemical stressors in the urban environment can influence the development of environmentally-linked disease. - The Center for Molecular Medicine and Genetics focuses on increasing the understanding, diagnosis, treatment, and prevention of disease.
+The center's activities range from basic research to clinical genetics to translation from the lab to the bedside.